annanda/calmed_task_environment/README.md

 ## Licence

-This repository is released under dual-licencing:

-For non-commercial use of the Software, it is released under the [GPL-3.0 License](GPL-3.md).
+This repository is released under the [GPL-3.0 License](LICENSE.md).

-For commercial use of the Software, you are required to contact the University of Galway to arrange a commercial licence.

-Please refer to [LICENSE.md](LICENSE.md) file for details on the licence.

 ### Copyright Content Used in This Project